Academics and course registration

 You’ll find out which FYI you’re assigned to when you arrive on campus.
 All FYI assignments are final.

-Turtle Creek-The Beloit College Bookstore, located at 444 East Grand Avenue in downtown Beloit, is the college’s official bookstore.
+Turtle Creek-the Beloit College bookstore and Barnes & Noble, located at 444 East Grand Avenue in downtown Beloit, is the college’s official bookstore.
 All textbooks, arranged by course, are there.
 Options for textbooks include: new, used, rental, digital, and rental digital.
 In future semesters, when you’ll know your courses ahead of time, you can pre-order books online.
 Also featured there: software discounts for students, art and office supplies, and promotions throughout the year.

-If you want to get pumped up with Beloit College spirit, Turtle Creek is chock-full of hoodies, sweatpants, T-shirts, mugs, water bottles, and hats (President Bierman favors the baseball cap with the big “B”).
+If you want to get pumped up with Beloit College spirit, Turtle Creek is chock-full of hoodies, sweatpants, T-shirts, mugs, water bottles, hats (President Bierman favors the baseball cap with the big “B”), and more.

 Help your advisor get to know you.
 Log in to the Portal and fill out the form (allow 30-45 minutes).
 Find this item on the checklist for further instructions.